mnot/I-D/binary-structured-headers/draft.md

 ### Binary Literal Field Values {#literal}

-Binary Literal field values (type=0x0) carry the string value of a field; they are used to carry field values that are not structured using the data types defined in {{Section 3 of RFC8941}}.
+Binary Literal field values (type=0x0) carry the string value of a field; they are used to carry field values that are not structured using the data types defined in {{Section 3 of STRUCTURED-FIELDS}}.
 This might be because the field is not recognised as a Structured Field, or it might be because a field that is understood to be a Structured Field cannot be parsed successfully as one.

 A binary literal field value's payload is the raw octets of the field value.
 As such, they are functionally equivalent to String Literal Representations in {{Section 5.2 of RFC7541}}.